MicrosoftDocs/winrt-api/windows.ui.xaml.controls/splitview.md

 ## -remarks
 [SplitView](splitview.md)The [SplitView](splitview.md) control presents two areas of content: a [Pane](splitview_pane.md) and the main [Content](splitview_content.md).
-You typically use a [SplitView](splitview.md) to create a top-level navigation experience that adapts to different screen widths following the [nav pane pattern](http://msdn.microsoft.com/library/8fb52f5e-8e72-4604-9222-0b0ec6a97541), but it's not strictly limited to use for navigation.
+You typically use a [SplitView](splitview.md) to create a top-level navigation experience that adapts to different screen widths following the [nav pane pattern](http://msdn.microsoft.com/library/8fb52f5e-8e72-4604-9222-0b0ec6a97541) or the [master/details pattern](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/master-details), but it's not strictly limited to use for navigation.

 The XAML for this [SplitView](splitview.md) is shown in the Examples section.

 <img alt="Split view control" src="images/controls/SplitViewBasic.png" />

 The [Content](splitview_content.md) area is always present and can contain a single child element, which is typically a [Panel](panel.md) derived container that contains additional child elements.
 Although the [Content](splitview_content.md) is always present, it can be completely covered by the [Pane](splitview_pane.md).

 There are several properties you can set to control the appearance and behavior of the [Pane](splitview_pane.md).
 Set the [IsPaneOpen](splitview_ispaneopen.md) property to open or close the [Pane](splitview_pane.md).
 The [SplitView](splitview.md) does not include a built-in affordance for users to toggle the state of the [Pane](splitview_pane.md), like a menu (or “hamburger”) button.
 You must provide this affordance and the code to toggle the [IsPaneOpen](splitview_ispaneopen.md) property.